 About Me

-I am a third-year Ph.D. candidate at the Astronomy Department at Yale University working with Prof. Daisuke Nagai.
+I am a fourth-year Ph.D. candidate at the Astronomy Department at Yale University working with Prof. Daisuke Nagai.
 I was born and raised in Philadelphia, where I attended a Spanish Immersion elementary and middle school and a project based high school.
 In May of 2021 I graduated with honors from Princeton University with a B.A. in Astrophysics and minors in Computer Science and Russian Language and Culture.
 I matriculated to the Yale University Astronomy Department in the Fall of 2021 to pursue my PhD in Astrophysics.
 My research interests broadly lay in computational cosmology.
 Specifically, I am interested in a wide range of topics including fast radio bursts, the circumgalactic medium, feedback in hydrodynamical simulations, and cold streams that feed star forming high-z galaxies.
 Outside of research I am passionate about increasing the accessibility of astronomy in the Latinx community.
-In my free time I enjoy cooking and baking new foods and reading novels.
+In my free time I enjoy baking, cooking new foods, and reading novels.

 For a comprehensive overview of my research activities and more please see my: